 Reconstruction of the “promenade”, the outer edge of the Capitol Square, introduced high quality materials, lighting, and optimized tree growing conditions.
 Improvements also disguised security measures in a newly composed streetscape and event venue that recalls the original John Nolen design.

 -Awards: American Society of Landscape Architects, Wisconsin Chapter

--Rehabilitation Master Plan Design Team: Ken Saiki Design, Professor Arnold Alanen and Eric McDonald, University of Wisconsin, Department of Landscape Architecture, J.P.
+-Rehabilitation Master Plan Design Team: Saiki Design, Professor Arnold Alanen and Eric McDonald, University of Wisconsin, Department of Landscape Architecture, J.P.
 Cullen.

--Promenade Reconstruction: Ken Saiki Design, Affiliated Engineers, electrical engineering and lighting design, Graef Anhalt and Schloemer, structural engineering, MSA Professional Services, civil engineering.
+-Promenade Reconstruction: Saiki Design, Affiliated Engineers, electrical engineering and lighting design, Graef Anhalt and Schloemer, structural engineering, MSA Professional Services, civil engineering.